-The District has adopted an annual budget for the General Fund, which included budgeted expenditures over revenue of \$11,189,521 which was intended to be funded through prior year unreserved, undesignated fund balance.
+The District has adopted an annual budget for the General Fund, which included budgeted expenditures over revenue of \$11,732,070.
+The expenditures over revenue was intended to be funded through the prior year fund balance.

-The District has also adopted an annual budget for the Special Revenue Fund - Impact Fee, which included budgeted revenues over expenditures of \$0 which was intended to be funded through prior year fund balance.
+The District has also adopted an annual budget for the Special Revenue Fund - Impact Fee, which included budgeted revenues over expenditures of \$256,588 which was intended to be fund future year expenditures.